pwang649/myWiki/docs/Robotics/Control/State-Space.md

 ## Basics of Control Theory

 System and control theory provides a set of powerful frameworks that allow us to specify complex system behaviors with simple mathematical functions.
-One such framework that is particularly conducive for describing robotic systems is state-space representation.
+One such framework that is particularly conducive to describing robotic systems is state-space representation.

-In the state space representation, the system has a:
+In the state space representation, the system has:

 ### State

 - $x(t) \in \mathbb{R}^{n}$ (often written compactly as $x$)

-- State describes the characteristics of interest about a system.
+- State describes the characteristics of interest in a system.

 - **Ex**: it could be the 2D positions speed, and orientation for a ground wheeled robot or the joint configuration for a manipulator.